 I love streusel..lots and lots of streusel.
 Who doesn’t?
 I don’t think I’ve ever met a person who doesn’t love streusel.
 However, I know plenty of people who hate the scent of lilacs, abhor rainy days, despise Fall because it’s the official end of summer, and can’t stand someone else brushing, much less touching, their hair.

 Tags: #getbaking, Chocolate, malted loaf, Malted Milk Powder, quick bread, strawberries

 Remember when I announced that there was a new bread baking challenge in town called The Bread Baking Society and I participated in the focaccia theme last May?
 Well that new bread baking challenge is now a NEWER bread baking challenge.
-My friend Lora, of Cake Duchess, the brainchild behind The Bread Baking Society, has decided to give The Bread Baking Society a small makeover and has invited me, her Mom, Lizzy of food and thrift, Barbara of Creative Culinary, and Jamie of Life’s a Feast along for the ride.
+My friend, Lora, of Cake Duchess, the brainchild behind The Bread Baking Society, has decided to give The Bread Baking Society a small makeover and has invited me, her Mom, Elizabeth of food and thrift, Barbara of Creative Culinary, and Jamie of Life’s a Feast along for the ride.
 Say hello to Twelve Loaves, and below is what it’s all about and the rules – beautifully written by Jamie and beautifully copied and pasted by me!